adunis/globe-seekers-vault/organisations/Globeseekers I/Empire of Nether.md

 kanka_id: 324714
 ---

 The Empire of Netheril was a powerful human empire that existed in ancient Faerûn.
-Netheril was known for its advanced magic, particularly its mastery of flying cities.
+Netheril was known for its advanced magic, particularly its mastery of flying [[Cities]].

 ●